Four or five days per week, £51,066 – £59,875 pro rata.

-To apply please click on the links below and complete the application form and equal opportunities form and email to firstname.lastname@example.org
+To apply, please complete the application form and equal opportunities form, and send them to email@example.com.

 - We offer a pension scheme via Nest with the employer contribution at 6% (this is above the minimum required level)